ConCopilot/concopilot-docs/docs/framework_docs/assets.md

 ## Asset Meta (AssetMeta)

 An Asset Meta is a JSON object that describes the structure and data types of an asset.
-It has the same structure as an Asset, but all complex data types are replaced with their Python `__class__` string.
+It has the same structure as an Asset, but all complex data types are replaced with their Python type string (`str(type(obj))`).

-For example, if an asset stores an image and has the following structure:
+For example, let's say we have an asset that stores an image with the following structure:

 ```json
 {